Fredonia Public Library

 In 1958, Fredonia Public Library was organized by the local Women's Club.
 With an initial donation of 300 books, the library was up and running, staffed by Women's Club and community volunteers.
 Over the years it was moved four times, closing down once for one year when no space could be found to house it.
 What started as a modest project in 1958 blossomed into a wonderful place for current library patrons.

-Fredonia Public Library offers over 22,000 books, VHS, DVD's, audio books, magazines, daily newspapers, and an Arizona and surrounding history special collection.
-Computers and wireless internet are available.
-Story times for kids are held throughout the year with special reading programs in summer.
-Each fourth Friday of the month, the library hosts a free clothing giveaway.
+Fredonia Public Library offers books for all ages and tastes, DVD's, audio books, magazines, daily newspapers, and an Arizona and surrounding history special collection.
+Computers and free Wi-Fi are available.
+Programs for kids are held throughout the school year with special reading programs in summer.
+The library hosts an adult craft night each month and a Sit & Knit hour each Wednesday afternoon.

 Additional Services: